The Lloyd & McCullough Laboratory

 Dr. McCullough received her doctoral degree in Cellular and Molecular Biology from the University of Vermont.
 She completed postdoctoral training at Oregon Health & Science University and the University of Texas Medical Branch in Galveston Texas.
 She was an Assistant Professor in the Department of Human Biological Chemistry and Genetics at the University of Texas before moving to Oregon Health & Science University in 2003.
-She is currently an Associate Professor in the Department of Molecular & Medical Genetics and the Center for Research on Occupational and Environmental Toxicology.
+She is currently an Associate Professor in the Department of Molecular & Medical Genetics and the Oregon Institute of Occupational Health Sciences.
 In addition she is also President and CEO of Restoration Genetics, Inc. (RGI), an Oregon-based biotechnology development company working with OHSU to develop cancer therapeutics.

 Dr. R. Stephen Lloyd